brainhackorg/brainhack_cloud/content/en/docs/docker.md

 sudo touch /etc/containers/nodocker
 ```

-Now we have docker/podman installed and we can test it:
+Now we have podman installed as "docker" drop-in replacement and we can test it:
 ```
 docker run hello-world
 ```